 But if Fido is a mixed breed puppy, then the element of 'surprise!' is going to be much greater.

 Every single puppy is unique, and within the same breed (even within the same litter) there can be a noticeable difference in size between siblings.
 Don't assume the pup who is the smallest at 6 or 8 weeks, is going to be the smallest as an adult.

-The size of a very young puppy is not an accurate indicator of adult height/weight and although genetics play the biggest role in determining the adult size of any pup, but health and diet also have an effect.
+The size of a very young puppy is not an accurate indicator of adult height/weight and although genetics play the biggest role in determining the adult size of any pup, health and diet also come into play.

-In addition, studies done in the UK indicate that you can expect a small or medium breed puppy to reach 99% of it's adult weight somewhere between 9 and 10 months of age.
+Studies in the UK indicate that you can expect a small or medium breed puppy to reach 99% of it's adult weight somewhere between 9 and 10 months of age.

 Large or giant breed puppies take longer to mature, and don't reach this stage until they're at least 12 - 18 months old.

 A pup reaches his full height before he reaches his full weight.
-At 4 months old most dogs will only have reached about 30% of their adult weight, but 60% of their adult height, and at 6 months, 75% of their full height.
-This variation is largely responsible for what I call the 'puppy uglies'!
+At 4 months old most dogs will only have reached about 30% of their adult weight, but 60% of their adult height.

+I had one big-boy Rottweiler who looked like a 'bobble-head' for pretty much the whole of his second year of life!
 He had a huge frame, massive head, and was on the top end of the height scale for a Rottie, but he was fairly 'slender'.... hence the bobble-head effect.

-If you're the proud owner of a mixed-breed dog (or one who you were told was purebred, but you don't have papers and are beginning to have doubts about), there are some simple dog dna testing kits that you can buy online and use at home.
+If you're the proud owner of a mixed-breed dog (or one who you were told was purebred, but are having doubts about), there are some simple dog dna testing kits that you can buy online and use at home.
 All you need to do is send off the sample (a simple cheek-swab with a Q-tip!) to the laboratory and wait for 2 - 3 weeks for the results.